Renegade (video game): Sequels and related games

 Nekketsu Kōha Kunio-kun spawned the separate Kunio-kun franchise.
 It was also the basis for Yoshihisa Kishimoto's next game Double Dragon (1987), a spiritual successor that further advanced and popularized the beat 'em up genre format established by Nekketsu Kōha Kunio-kun, with Double Dragon itself originally intended to be a sequel before becoming a separate game.

 Ocean Software produced two sequels to Renegade: Target: Renegade, and Renegade III: The Final Chapter.
 These were released for the ZX Spectrum, Commodore 64, Amstrad CPC and MSX, but never had corresponding arcade versions.
 Target: Renegade was also released on the NES.
+Technōs Japan had no involvement in the sequels.

-Technos was slated to release the Game Boy title Nekketsu Kōha Kunio-kun: Bangai Rantō Hen as a follow-up called The Renegades, but was eventually retooled as Double Dragon II and published by Acclaim.
+Technōs Japan was slated to release the Game Boy title Nekketsu Kōha Kunio-kun: Bangai Rantō Hen as a follow-up called The Renegades, but was eventually retooled as Double Dragon II.

-Technos produced numerous games starring Kunio in Japan.
-Some of these were localized in North America as Super Dodge Ball, River City Ransom and Nintendo World Cup.
-Technos had no involvement with the Ocean-produced Renegade sequels.
+Future Kunio-kun games were localized in North America without the branding as Super Dodge Ball, River City Ransom and Nintendo World Cup, the latter being a collaboration with Nintendo.